1995parham-learning/1995parham-learning.github.io/content/Ads/Audience and Segments.md

-Segment is a group of hall source based on certain critaria you want group them together.
-Audience is group of segements grouped together using logical operators like and, or etc.
+A segment is a defined group of households sharing specific characteristics.
+An audience is a collection of segments combined using mathematical logic (AND, OR, NOT) to target specific consumer groups.